utingamteng/Gesture-Based-Game-Controller/README.md

 ## Modeling Folder

-This folder consist of files used for training and evaluation of YOLOv8n along with the preproccessed dataset and the results of both training and evaluation process
+This folder consist of files used for training and evaluation of YOLOv8n along with the preproccessed dataset and the results of both training and evaluation process.
+Some folder has to be downloaded too due to GitHub upload memory limit.
+Usually lies in .txt files.
+It's highly adviced to download the zip and extract it into the same folder where the .txt file lives

 ## Limitations